muu9070-cpu/E-Commerce-User-Churn-Prediction-Systematic-Retention-Pipeline/README.md

 * 📁 **Core Modeling Framework**: [`Churn_Prediction_Framework.ipynb`](Churn_Prediction_Framework.ipynb)
 * **Model Optimization**:
-  * **Asymmetric Risk Strategy**: The classification threshold was adjusted from the default value of **0.50** to **0.40** in order to improve recall performance.
+  * **Threshold Optimization**: The classification threshold was adjusted from the default value of **0.50** to **0.40** in order to improve recall performance.
   * **Empirical Results**: From a business perspective, missing potential churn users was considered more costly than sending unnecessary retention coupons.The final model achieved a recall score of **94.4%**, successfully identifying most high-risk churn users in the testing dataset.
 * **Feature Importance Analysis**:
-  * Feature importance analysis showed that cart_count_8d was one of the strongest predictors in the model.This suggests that cart-related behaviors carry stronger purchase intent signals compared with simple browsing behavior (pv_count_8d).Users who previously showed strong purchase intent but suddenly stopped interacting were more likely to become churn-risk users.
+  * Feature importance analysis showed that cart_count_8d was one of the strongest predictors in the model.This suggests that cart-related behaviors carry stronger purchase intent signals compared with simple browsing behavior (`pv_count_8d`).Users who previously showed strong purchase intent but suddenly stopped interacting were more likely to become churn-risk users.

 ---